nextcryptodeal/abhinavcrypto/README.md

 step 6: claim your role
-after successful deployment and verification, go to: http://guild.xyz/base and claim the deployer role. what you just did? you deployed a simple contract that stores the message "gm base" fully onchain on base.
+after successful deployment and verification, go to: http://guild.xyz/base and claim the deployer role. what you just did? you deployed a simple contract that stores the message "gm base" fully onchain on base. if you encounter any error, drop it in the comments and i’ll help you fix it.